tushar3006/MCP/README.md

 ## Usage Locally with Claude Desktop

-An full-version guide can be found [here](https://modelcontextprotocol.io/quickstart/user).
-Below is a quick guide to get started:
+Below is a quick guide to get started, and a more general and detailed guide can be found [here](https://modelcontextprotocol.io/quickstart/user).

 1. Install [Claude AI Desktop App](https://claude.ai/download)